INESCTEC/predico-collabforecast/README.md

 ### Frontend

-For the frontend change the `REACT_APP_API_URL` in the docker-compose.prod to the correct URL.
+For the frontend change the `REACT_APP_API_URL` in the docker-compose.prod.yml to the correct URL.

 ```yaml
   frontend: